apache/datafusion-sqlparser-rs/README.md

 ## WIP: Extracting source locations from AST nodes

 This crate allows recovering source locations from AST nodes via the [Spanned](https://docs.rs/sqlparser/latest/sqlparser/ast/trait.Spanned.html) trait, which can be used for advanced diagnostics tooling.
-Node that this feature is a work in progress and many nodes report missing or inaccurate spans.
+Note that this feature is a work in progress and many nodes report missing or inaccurate spans.
 Please see [this document](./docs/source_spans.md#source-span-contributing-guidelines) for information on how to contribute missing improvements.

 ```rust
 use sqlparser::ast::Spanned;